 Change your milk Change a lot

 Including protein foods at each meal or snack is a simple way to spread your intake across the day.
 Milk is a great example - it can be enjoyed with cereal, in tea or coffee, smoothies, or in cooking.
-A little change, such as swapping to a higher protein, all-natural milk like The Complete Dairy, can be an easy way to get more protein into your morning routine to set the tone for a nutritious balanced day.
+A little change, such as swapping to a higher protein, all-natural milk like Complete Dairy High Protein milk, can be an easy way to get more protein into your morning routine to set the tone for a nutritious balanced day.